What is General Obligation Bond?

 - This also helps the municipalities to complete the project by issuing the bonds in the market.

-- In the worst condition or any fiscal deficiency when the project fails that time the municipal is required to clear the debts from the entire revenue.
+- In the worst condition or any fiscal deficiency when the project fails that time, the municipal must clear the debts from the entire revenue.

 - They provide fewer returns than any other bond present in the market.